DaarkDev/purecom/README.md

 you'll want to use different basic grammar syntax to ensure what you are trying to accomplish is the most likely outcome.
 While I'm not entirely sure why this works how it does, I've experimented and came to the conclusion of some of the smaller differences in how to use the two different distributions.
-Keep in mind that the windows distribution was made to be used on the actual windows operating system desktop/laptop (not website), and the linux version was made to be used on [repl.it](https://www.repl.it).
-This is not saying altering the intended parameters will result in errors and/or confusion, but this is saying that it is possibly that it could, which is why it's not recommended.
+Keep in mind that the windows distribution was made to be used on the actual windows operating system desktop/laptop (not an online website), and the linux version was made to be used on [repl.it](https://www.repl.it).
+This is not saying altering the intended parameters will result in errors and/or confusion, but this is saying that possibly it could, which is why it's not recommended.

 Method #1 (Windows):
 > This section is for users who are using windows.
 I've found that on this platform,